 3. Access/Coverage Guidance

-a) Supporting state and federal auto-IRA/401(k) programs through regulations
+a) Supporting state and federal auto-IRA/401(k) programs through legislation or regulations

 Per Chairman Neal’s Automatic ARPA legislation